-- DIY FYIs: “Do it yourself” efforts can potentially save you money, but they can also cost you your health and trip to the emergency room.
-Whether we’re talking projects in the yard or home, pay someone to do it if you don’t have the knowledge or skillset.
+- DIY FYIs: “Do it yourself” efforts can potentially save you money, but they can also cost you your health and a trip to the emergency room.
+Whether we’re talking about projects in the yard or home, pay someone to do it if you don’t have the knowledge or skillset.
 You’ll feel better about spending money for a job well done than you will for a medical bill after a job went wrong.

 - The calm after the storm: When storms hit, call the authorities rather than breaking out the chainsaw and trying to take care of it on your own.
-Trees down, electric lines, flooding and other storm damages require homeowners to tread carefully and cautiously.
+Trees down, electric lines, flooding, and other storm damages require homeowners to tread carefully and cautiously.
 Here’s a time to pick UP the phone rather than being a hero.

 - OSHA Focus Four: The safety experts at Occupational Safety and Health Administration worked overtime to identify the top four fatal incidents: falls from heights; electrocution; struck by (practically anything); and caught in or between.
-The first two are fairly self-explanatory, while the second two are more broad.
+The first two are fairly self-explanatory, while the second two are broader.
 Think of hazards in your driveway, highway work zones, mechanical pinch points, and using long-handled tools in low-clearance areas.

 - Take a dip in safety: Precaution and common sense can make the difference between life and death around pools and bodies of water.
-The list includes: proper supervision of children; avoiding alcohol; ensure life jackets are on watercraft; avoid being on or near water at night; make sure electrical appliances have ground-fault circuit interrupter (GFCI); and locking gates and fences around pools.
+The list includes proper supervision of children; avoiding alcohol; ensure life jackets are on watercraft; avoid being on or near water at night; make sure electrical appliances have a ground-fault circuit interrupter (GFCI); and locking gates and fences around pools.